froala/wysiwyg-rails/README.md

 ## License

-The `wysiwyg-rails` project is MIT-LICENSE.
+The `wysiwyg-rails` project is under MIT license.

-You may use `Froala Editor` for non-commercial websites for free.
+You may use the editor for non-commercial websites for free under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

 Froala Editor has [3 different licenses](http://editor.froala.com/download/) for commercial use.
 For details please see [License Agreement](http://editor.froala.com/license).